beastaugh/firmin/README.md

   supplied, allowing us to reduce the size of the library by ripping out a lot of boilerplate.
 * Simplify hash function to just use the underlying matrix representation.
-* Remove the ability to use translations by themselves and replace them with animations that execute instantaneously.
-* Expand and improve the API for creating and modifying Transformations.
 * Add support for stateful animations, where each new transformation applied takes the _current_ state of the object as its origin, rather than its initial state.